Mayo Clinic's approach

 Mayo Clinic cardiologists and cardiovascular surgeons offer the latest tricuspid valve disease treatment options, including minimally invasive heart surgery and robot-assisted heart surgery.
 Minimally invasive heart surgery involves smaller incisions and may result in a quicker recovery.

 Mayo Clinic is an established pioneer in the field of cardiac surgery.
 Our cardiovascular surgeons perform more than 4,500 heart surgeries each year.

 Mayo Clinic cardiologists and cardiovascular surgeons have extensive experience in tricuspid valve repair and tricuspid valve replacement.
 Mayo Clinic surgeons perform more than 350 tricuspid valve repairs and tricuspid valve replacements each year.

 Mayo doctors in the Valvular Heart Disease Clinic specialize in diagnosing and treating people with tricuspid valve disease and other heart valve diseases.
 Cardiologists evaluate people with tricuspid valve disease and determine whether tricuspid valve repair, tricuspid valve replacement or another treatment option is most appropriate.

-Pediatric cardiologists and pediatric cardiovascular surgeons at Mayo Clinic's campus in Minnesota have experience treating children with tricuspid valve disease and other congenital heart conditions.
+Pediatric cardiologists and pediatric cardiovascular surgeons at Mayo Clinic's campus in Minnesota have experience treating children with tricuspid valve disease and congenital heart conditions, including Ebstein anomaly.

-Cardiovascular and cardiothoracic surgeons at Mayo Clinic's campuses in Arizona, Florida and Minnesota use the most advanced techniques, including minimally invasive heart surgery and robot-assisted heart surgery.
+Cardiovascular and cardiothoracic surgeons at Mayo Clinic's campuses in Arizona, Florida and Minnesota use the most advanced techniques, including minimally invasive heart surgery and robot-assisted heart surgery to treat tricuspid valve disease.
 Our skilled surgeons can perform complex, specialized procedures unavailable elsewhere.

 Nationally recognized expertise